Access Denied

 Devonian Age, 350 million years old

-Petoskey Stone is a unique rock and fossil, specifically a fossilized rugose coral known as Hexagonaria percarinata.
-These stones are typically pebble-shaped and are found primarily in the northwestern and northeastern regions of Michigan's Lower Peninsula.
-They are fragments of a coral reef that existed during the Devonian period, approximately 350 million years ago.
+Petoskey Stones are unique rocks and fossils, specifically the fossilized rugose coral Hexagonaria percarinata.
+Typically pebble-shaped, these stones are found primarily in the northwestern and northeastern regions of Michigan's Lower Peninsula.
+They are remnants of an ancient coral reef that thrived during the Devonian period, approximately 350 million years ago.

-Petoskey stones were formed through glaciation, where ice sheets plucked stones from the bedrock, grinding off their rough edges and depositing them in specific areas.
-When dry, they resemble ordinary limestone, but when wet or polished, they reveal a distinctive mottled pattern of six-sided coral fossils.
-The Hexagonaria percarinata consists of tightly packed, six-sided corallites, which are the skeletons of the once-living coral polyps.
-The center of each polyp was the mouth and contained tentacles that reached out for food.
-The hexagon shape of each cell and thin lines radiating out from the dark “eye” in the center are distinguishing features unique to this fossil.
+Petoskey stones were formed through glacial activity, when ice sheets plucked them from the bedrock, smoothing rough edges and depositing them in new locations.
+When dry, these stones may appear to be ordinary limestone, but when wet or polished, they reveal a distinctive mottled pattern of six-sided coral fossils.
+Each fossil consists of tightly packed, six-sided corallites, which are the skeletal remains of once-living coral polyps.
+The center of each polyp housed the mouth, with tentacles that extended outward to capture food.
+The hexagonal shape of each cell and the thin lines radiating from the dark central “eye” are unique features that make Petoskey stones instantly recognizable.